 Conditions for relaunch

-To ensure a safer reopening, the following elements must be in place for the first stage of relaunch:
+To ensure a safer reopening, the following elements are in place:

 - enhance our nation-leading testing capacity at the highest level in Canada